 The finger lock push is a great self defense move for frontal assaults.
 Learn how to do the finger lock push with...

 The thumb lock is an excellent self-defense maneuver that will help subdue even the biggest of opponents.
 Learn to perform the thumb...

 In self-defense, bend the knees in order to bring an opponent to the ground when performing the downward finger lock.
 Learn more...

 Trigger Finger Cures

-If you have trigger finger, you know the annoyance it causes. ... gout or diabetes, trigger finger causes the thumb or fingers...
+If you have trigger finger, you know the annoyance it causes.
+The condition, in which your finger or thumb catches when in...